 (2) INOGOV Policy Brief Series: ECIN conceptualized and, in collaboration with some INOGOV core group members, started a new INOGOV Policy brief series, which aims to make cutting-edge INOGOV research results available to various policy communities.
 Two ECIN members, Karoline Steinbacher and Jonas Schoenefeld, published the first INOGOV Policy Brief on renewables governance in the European Union in November 2015.

-(3) Working Paper series: ECIN conceptualized a new INOGOV working paper series, which will begin in 2016.
+(3) Working Paper series: ECIN conceptualized a new INOGOV working paper series, which began in 2016.

 (4) Adaptation Working Group (AWG): The adaptation working group brings together ECIN scholars working on adaptation.
 The group has recently been founded and is currently working towards a joint paper project.
 The AWG leaders are James Patterson and Chris Donaldson.
 If you would like to join the group, please contact James or Chris (details here).